 LIST partition containing multiple values could not be used for ordered partition scans.
-Now only non-pruned LIST partitions are checked.
-This also helps with partitioned tables with DEFAULT partitions.
+Now they can be used if such partitions are pruned during planning.

 Improve foreign key behavior of updates on partitioned tables that move rows between partitions (Amit Langote)

-Allow CLUSTER on partitioned tables (Justin Pryzby)
+CLUSTER on partitioned tables (Justin Pryzby)

 Also prohibit cloned triggers from being renamed.